TACK IS AN OMAHA-BASED STUDIO FOUNDED IN 2011 BY JEFF DOLEZAL, REBECCA HARDING AND CHRIS HOUSTON.

 All kinds but I particularly enjoy anything composed or played by my nephew.
 That kid is an extraordinary percussionist and musical talent.

 Kelly finds interest in observing the flow of spaces and reactions along with hearing chatty buzz about them.
-With a history in the contract furniture industry, she looks forward to seeing all portions of a project come together for an unified design.
+With a history in the contract furniture industry, she looks forward to seeing all portions of a project come together for a unified design.

 Education: